 Bullying Prevention & Intervention

 The Peel District School Board is committed to providing a safe, nurturing, welcoming, respectful, inclusive and accepting climate for learning and working.
-We promote a positive school climate that is inclusive and accepting of all students, including students of any race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital staus, family status or disability.
+We promote a positive school climate that is inclusive and accepting of all students, including students of any race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status or disability.
 We actively promote the development of positive character attributes and the prevention of bullying.

 As defined by the Ministry of Education, bullying is typically a form of repeated, persistent and aggressive behaviour directed at an individual or individuals that is intended to cause (or should be known to cause) fear and distress and/or harm to another person’s body, feelings, self-esteem or reputation.
 Bullying occurs in a context where there is a real or perceived power imbalance.
 Bullying can be based on factors such as size, strength, age, intelligence, peer group power, economic status, social status, religion, ethnic origin, gender, gender identity, gender expression, race, disability or the receipt of special education.
 Bullying may include the use of any physical, verbal, electronic, written or other means.

-Every school has a Climate for Learning and Working Team which is required to develop a Bullying Prevention and Intervention Plan as part of their School Success Plan.
-Each school's plan includes a bullying prevention and intervention goal, a series of proactive/prevention strategies, a series of responsive/intervention strategies, training strategies for all members of the school community, and measures/indicators for monitoring and review.
+as part of their School Success Plan.
+Each school's plan includes bullying prevention and intervention goal, a series of proactive/prevention strategies, a series of responsive/intervention strategies, training strategies for all members of the school community, and measures/indicators for monitoring and review.
 Please see the Peel District School Board Bullying Prevention and Intervention Template used by schools to create their plan.

-Bullying Prevention and Intervention Template - Elementary
+PDSB Bullying Prevention Intervention School Plan Template

 Students and staff are taught to: